chrisroos/money-tracker/README.md

 It's got some [stories](https://www.pivotaltracker.com/projects/290359) and a list of [alternative packages](https://github.com/chrisroos/money-tracker/wiki/Alternatives).
 What more could you want.

+## Demo

+I've deployed a demo copy of the app to [money-tracker-demo.heroku.com](https://money-tracker-demo.heroku.com).
+It's configured with the default HTTP basic auth credentials which are 'username' and 'password'.

+Do what you want with it, but don't do anything daft like upload sensitive data.
+I'll probably delete the data periodically but this won't help if you've just shared your transactions with the world.

 ## Installation on [Heroku](http://www.heroku.com/)

 ### Clone the app